heclak/community-a4e-c/README.md

   - Single and else inputs for Throttle Position Lock.
   - Single inputs for the Canopy Lever. *(thanks Tanuki44)*
   - Single inputs for the AWRS Quantity Selector Switch, AWRS Drop Interval Knob, and AWRS Mode Selector Switch.
+  - Inputs for APR-27 Test and APR-27 Light buttons.
   - Input options across the module can now be bound to mouse buttons.
   - When the aircraft has power, the Seat Adjustment Switch can be used to move the baseline pilot head position up and down in the cockpit. *(thanks nima3333)*
 - **Sounds:**